How to Integrate Facebook Ads into BigQuery: Top 3 Methods

 3 methods to move Facebook Ads data to BigQuery

-Moving data from Meta Ads to BigQuery is quite a straightforward task—if you pick the right method and follow the provided setup steps.
+Moving data from Meta Ads to BigQuery is quite a straightforward task if you pick the right method and follow the provided setup steps.
+Available options include third-party ETL/ELT platforms, manual data extraction and uploads, and custom API-driven scripts.
 The best option depends on your specific needs and expertise.

 Method 1: Using ETL/ELT tools for automated Facebook Ads to BigQuery data integration